 Depending on how thick your date paste is, you can add more water to the food processor and blend until you reach the desired consistency.

-Date paste recipes can slightly vary depending on the date variety you use.
-This factor will have a direct effect on:
+Date paste recipes can vary slightly depending on the date variety you use.
+This factor will have a direct effect on the following:

 - the time needed to make the homemade date paste

-These are the sweetest dates and usually the more expensive.
+These are the sweetest dates and usually the most expensive.